 During her Masters studies, „Art in Context“ at the University of the Arts in Berlin, she developed the participative art project „senior street art“, facilitating workshops and participative actions around graffiti and street art for people who are older than 50 years, with which she continued to work until 2012, receiving international recognition and media publications in Die Zeit, Neue Zürcher Zeitung, IlSole24Ori, Spiegel Online – international edition, Hemispheres – Blog and In-Flight Magazine of United Airlines and many others.

 In the follow-up project, she focussed on the relational aspect of this work.
 Between 2013 and 2015, Stephanie collected advice for a good life in brief and coincidental street encounters in Berlin – Neukölln, Wedding and Marzahn, and in Görlitz (South-Eastern Germany).
 At each interval, this collection has been presented site-specifically, either in audio installations or in performative street writing.

-In 2017, she wrote “a depowerment manifesto”, an unfinished (yet published) book which lead to an ongoing research into artistic attitudes and practices to fairly rebalance the world.
-Specifically rethinking power relations through artistic, social and somatic practices, it is continuously revised, edited and expanded for possible future editions.
+In 2017, she wrote „a depowerment manifesto“, an unfinished published book which lead to an ongoing research into artistic attitudes and practices to fairly rebalance the world.
+Specifically rethinking power relations through artistic, social and somatic practices, it will be revised for possible future editions.

 2005 – 2012 developing the participative art project senior street art: